-See "Overheated Engine Protection Operating Mode" in the Index for information on driving to a safe place in an emergency.
+See "Overheated Engine Protection Operating Mode" under Engine Overheating on page 5-27 for information on driving to a safe place in an emergency.

 Notice: If your engine catches fire because you keep driving with no coolant, your vehicle can be badly damaged.
 The costly repairs would not be covered by your warranty.
-See "Overheated Engine Protection Operating Mode" in the Index for information on driving to a safe place in an emergency.
+See "Overheated Engine Protection Operating Mode" under Engine Overheating on page 5-27 for information on driving to a safe place in an emergency.